Fulmine-Labs/LNRoutingVizualization/README.md

 2. Edge Creation: Each edge between two nodes represents the transactional volume between those two channels, where the thickness or color of the edge represents the normalized transactional volume
 3. Node Size: The size of the node indicates the sum of the transactions for that channel
 4. Node Color: The node color indicates the average fee for that node:
- *   Red no outbound transactions
+ *   Red no or lowest outbound transactions
- *   Orange lowest fees
+ *   Orange low fees
  *   Yellow medium fees
  *   Green highest fees

-To achieve this, we used the networkx library, a tool for creating and analyzing networks and the ipycytoscape library to visualize and interact with the networkx graph. cytoscape allows interactive zoom and the dragging of nodes for improved visualization
+To achieve this, we used the networkx library, a tool for creating and analyzing networks and the ipycytoscape/matplotlib libraries to visualize and interact with the networkx graph.
+# ipycytoscape allows interactive zoom and the dragging of nodes for improved visualization
+# matplotlib allows sorting, formatting and export of the graph

 ## Current Version
-The current stable version of the project is 1.0.2.
+The current stable version of the project is 1.1.0.
 See the [CHANGELOG.md](./CHANGELOG.md) for details about this release.

 ## Prerequisites (General)